Panasonic G9 vs GX8

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (3680k vs 2360k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2360k dots).

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.